Never4ever/embedded-deviantART-muro-wordpress/README.txt

 1. Select `deviantart-muro.zip` from your computer.
 1. Upload.
 1. Activate the "deviantART muro" plugin on the WordPress Plugin Dashboard.
+1. If you want to enable deviantART muro comments, go to the settings panel for the "deviantART muro" plugin and check the "Allow deviantART muro comments?" checkbox then press "Save Changes".

 = Using FTP =

 1. Unzip the contents of deviantart-muro.zip.
 1. Upload the `deviantart-muro` directory and its contents to the `/wp-content/plugins/` directory.
 1. Activate the "deviantART muro" plugin through the 'Plugins' menu in WordPress.
+1. If you want to enable deviantART muro comments, go to the settings panel for the "deviantART muro" plugin and check the "Allow deviantART muro comments?" checkbox then press "Save Changes".

 == Frequently Asked Questions ==